-Long-term forestry investments in NZ radiata pine and native forests targeting 7-12% IRR over 25-30 years.
+Long-term forestry investments in NZ radiata pine and native forests targeting 7-12% IRR over 25-30 years, plus carbon credit income.

 Carbon forestry with 9.8% IRR over 30 years